Contractor Payment Terms | Everything You Need to Know

 End of Month

-Typical Payment Terms for Contractors
+Typical Payment Terms for Contractor

 A well-defined set of payment terms should include enough detail to ensure all project stakeholders are informed and aware of the pre-defined payment schedule.